A-Ravioli/PAWS/README.md

   <img src="assets/pawsLogo.png" alt="Financial Dashboard Logo" width="600">
 </div>

-# Financial Dashboard
+# PAWS (Portfolio Analysis for Wealth Synthesis) Financial Dashboard

 Welcome to the Financial Dashboard project!
-This dashboard provides a comprehensive view of financial data, including stock prices, correlation matrices, and causal link graphs.
+PAWS offers a comprehensive view of financial data, focusing on Portfolio Analysis for Wealth Synthesis.
+It includes features such as stock prices, correlation matrices, and causal link graphs.

 ## Sections